Social Impact Definition and Terms

 Key Performance Indicator.
-A set of quantifiable measures that a company uses to gauge its performance over time.
-These metrics are used to determine a company’s progress in achieving its strategic and operational goals and also to compare a company’s finances and performance against other businesses within its industry.
+A set of quantifiable measures a company uses to gauge its performance over time.
+These metrics are used to determine a company’s progress in achieving its strategic and operational goals and compare its finances and performance against other businesses within its industry.

-A management tool used to improve the design of interventions, most often at the project level.
+A management tool is used to improve interventions' design, most often at the project level.
 It involves identifying strategic elements (inputs, outputs, outcomes, impact) and their causal relationships, indicators, and the assumptions or risks that may influence success and failure.
 It thus facilitates planning, execution, and evaluation- of a development intervention.